-If you prefer to join through the website, once you have accessed www.autismspectrum-uk.com please click on 'Register with the Adult Autism Spectrum Cohort - UK'.
-You will be asked to give a small amount of information about yourself and your diagnosis.
+If you prefer to join through the website, once you have accessed www.autismspectrum-uk.com, please click on 'Register with the Adult Autism Spectrum Cohort - UK'.
+You will be asked to give a small amount of information about yourself and your relative's diagnosis.
 You will then be emailed your unique password.
 Once you have entered your email address and the password, you will be able to read information about the study, give your consent and fill in the online questionnaires.
 We know people take different amounts of time to complete forms - we have designed the forms so you can start them and if you wish, save your information and return later to complete them.
-This information will help us find out about the experiences of adults with autism (including any sources of support, employment opportunities, types of accommodation, and other aspects of everyday activities).
+This information will help us find out about the experiences of relatives of adults on the autism spectrum as well as some information about their relative's life experience (including any sources of support, employment opportunities, types of accommodation, and other aspects of everyday activities).